 - Post your event by logging in with your normal UofL account credentials.

 - View this video of how to enter an event into Locallist

 - the calendar's administrator, or by phone at 502.852.8025

 - Request mailing addresses if you plan to send event invitations or announcements through the mail

-- Share your event with the College of A&S social media profiles @UofLASThinker
+- Share your event with the College of A&S social media profiles (Facebook, Twitter) @UofLASThinker

 - Ask other faculty to share the event info with their contacts and networks

-- For print and web design solutions, see the next section: "I want to promote something remarkable about my department"
+- For other print and web design solutions, see the next section: "I want to promote something remarkable about my department"

 The most effective and affordable way to promote your department is through the web and print media services offered at UofL.
 Information Technology and the Office of Communications and Marketing provide a content management system called Plone that will allow you to create and update your own website. iTEch Xpress is an affordable way to have print collateral fulfilled here at the University.

 Although these services allow you to be fully self-sufficient in your marketing and promotions, the ASadvance Team is available to provide guidance during your design process.

 - Request an event flyer from the Dean’s Office communications team.

 - Request printing services from UofL iTech Xpress, for brochures, flyers, posters, signage, etc.